eisenzopf/redactomatic/README.md

 ### Dictionary of phrases to ignore

 Redactomatic includes the ability to ignore key phrases.
 This comes in handy when redactomatic would otherwise tag something as PII that shouldn't be.
 For example, if a conversation includes the phrase, *"May I please have your first and last name"*, is the word *first* an ordinal?
 No it's not.
 Under normal conditions, Redactomatic would redact the word *first*.
 In the case where we use the `--anonymize` flag, it would assign a random ordinal in it's place.
 For example, the previous phrase might have been replaced with, *"May I please have your eighth and last name"*.
 This obviously doesn't make any sense.
 We can solve this problem by configuring Redactomatic to ignore the phrase, *"first and"*.

+Redactomatic implements this feature by first redacting the text to be ignored and then restoring it during anonymization.

-We would do this by editing the definition of the *\_IGNORE\_* rule which is by default located in the file [ignore.yml](rules/ignore.yml)   You can add as many additional phrases as you like.
+In the default configuration this is done by editing the definition of the *\_IGNORE\_* rule which is by default located in the file [ignore.yml](rules/ignore.yml)   You can add as many additional phrases as you like.
 An example of this file is shown below.

 ```
 entities: